linode/terraform-provider-linode/website/docs/r/instance.html.md

 * `backup_id` - (Optional) A Backup ID from another Linode's available backups.
 Your User must have read_write access to that Linode, the Backup must have a status of successful, and the Linode must be deployed to the same region as the Backup.
 See /linode/instances/{linodeId}/backups for a Linode's available backups.
 This field and the image field are mutually exclusive. *This value can not be imported.* *Changing `backup_id` forces the creation of a new Linode Instance.*

-### Disk and Config Provisioning Arguments
+### Disk and Config Arguments

-By specifying the `disk` and `config` arguments for a Linode instance, it is possible to use non-standard kernels, boot with and provision multiple disks, and modify the boot behaviors (`helpers`) of the Linode.
+By specifying the `disk` and `config` fields for a Linode instance, it is possible to use non-standard kernels, boot with and provision multiple disks, and modify the boot behaviors (`helpers`) of the Linode.

 * `boot_config_label` - (Optional) The Label of the Instance Config that should be used to boot the Linode instance.
 If there is only one `config`, the `label` of that `config` will be used as the `boot_config_label`. *This value can not be imported.*